anders-biostat/linked-charts/doc/mds/tutorials/properties.md

 </pre>

-This means that each time the [elementIds](layer) setter is replaced with a new one that on each call first redefined the [nelements]() getter and only after that performs its usual actions.
+This means that each time the [elementIds](layer) setter is replaced with a new one that on each call first redefines the [nelements]() getter and only after that performs its usual actions.